newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 // etc...
 }
 ```
 The **state** is defined by YOU when creating your class component.
-It will **store** the data or starting point values used by the component that needs it.
+It will **store the data** or **starting point value** used by the component that needs it.
-(*sidenote*: the **state** is "initialized" in class components only!
+(*sidenote*: the **state** is "initialised" in class components only!
 It can also be handled by functional components, with the React HOOKS!
 I used to be so impressed by this word when in fact that's all it is: built-in React methods to manage state within functional components!
-But that's another story you'll be knowing soon 😉 ).
+But that's another story you'll be reading soon 😉 ).

 So for example, to create a classic Counter component, you would write:
  ```
  class Counter extends Component = {
   state = { count : 0 }

+  render(){
+   return <div> {this.state.count} </div>
+  }
  }
  ```
 This means that the starting point of our Counter is zero.